Norfolk International Airport: FAA control tower

 Built in 1995, the FAA Norfolk Air Traffic Control Tower stands 134 ft high.
 Operated and managed by the Federal Aviation Administration, the Norfolk Tower handles about 1,100 aircraft per day, 24 hours per day and 365 days per year.
 Radar coverage is provided by the ASR-9 terminal system with a six-level weather detection capability.
 Also available for use is an Enhanced Target Generator (ETG) lab with two radar scopes to accomplish training objectives, as well as the IDS4 system, a specialized microcomputer network system designed to distribute and display both static and real-time data regarding weather and other rapidly changing critical information to air traffic controllers.

 Concourses

 Norfolk International Airport has two passenger concourses:

-Concourse A (gates 1-9) are used by American Airlines and Southwest Airlines, while Concourse B (gates 16-30) are used by Breeze Airways, Delta Airlines, Frontier Airlines, Spirit Airlines and United Airlines.
-International flights will be handled at gate A1, which Breeze Airways will begin to utilize on January 10, 2026 with its international flights from Cancun International Airport.
+Concourse A (gates 1-9) are used by American Airlines, Breeze Airways, and Southwest Airlines, while Concourse B (gates 16-30) are used by Delta Air Lines, Frontier Airlines, Spirit Airlines and United Airlines.
+International Flights are operated out of Gate A1, with only Breeze Airways operating flights from Cancun International Airport.